sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 before the app is fully functional.
 The app obviously needs to discuss with Flex Marketplace API, but the client app also makes direct calls to [Stripe](https://stripe.com/en-fi).
-Flex uses Stripe as a payment processor.
-And FTW-daily saves sensitive payment information directly to it.
+Flex uses Stripe as a payment processor, and FTW-daily saves sensitive payment information directly to it.

 The third default integration is to a map provider.